How to stop a shed from rotting

 2 - Treat your shed with an oil-based preservative once every year -

-We advise treating during the start of the warm summer months.
+We advise treating during the start to middle of the warm summer months.
 At this time of year, the timber is expelling any moisture it may have picked up during the rainy winter period and many small cracks and pores are beginning to open up.
 These cracks and poses are perfect places for the oil-based treatment to get deep in to the timber to help with preserving the wood.
 The oil-based treatment will also create a protective barrier on the outer face of the cladding that will cause rain to run off instead of being soaked in.

 3 - Make sure your roofing felt is in good condition -

 The mineral felt on your sheds roof is one of its best waterproofing features.
 It covers the timber slats or OSB3 boarding that is used to construct the roof and stops any water for getting in.
 If you have any holes in your roofing felt you should use a patch kit to seal it up or replace the felt straight away.
-The inside of garden sheds are not typically treated so if water gets in, it won’t be long unit the dreaded rot begins.
+The inside of garden sheds are not typically treated like ours are so if water gets in, it won’t be long unit the dreaded rot begins.

 4 - Buy a good quality shed to begin with -